k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: impossible when looking up a scroll of consecration via pokedex
 - Fix: 'extract_from_minvent called on object not in minvent' and orbs of fire/frost
+- Switch status from work in progress to beta (0.9.1)